This course is aimed at anybody aged 16 and over who works with, teaches, cares for, or looks after children and young people aged 8-18.

 - What is psychosis?

-- Youth MHFA action planning
+- Youth MHFA conversation practise

 Everyone who completes the course receives a youth mental health first aid manual and workbook to keep and refer to whenever they need it.
 Attendees also receive a certificate of attendance to say they are a youth mental health first-aider.